13 January 2021

 The Telegram application was created in 2013 by Nikolai and Pavel Durov, two opponents of the Russian government.
 At the time, the application’s purpose was to communicate far from the FSB’s eye, the country’s secret service.

-If the application was built on values of freedom of expression and the fight against oppression, it also attracted an audience it did not expect.
-Indeed, the application is known to be used by some of the most radical political movements in the world.
+Because the application was built on values of freedom of expression and the fight against oppression, it also attracted an audience it did not expect.
+The application is known to be used by some of the most radical political movements in the world.

 On the other end, this increase was also attributed to another event.
 As The New York Times explains: “Far-right conspiracy theorists and insurrectionists have been flocking to Telegram in recent weeks after being banished from the big American social media platforms following the storming of the Capitol building in Washington by a mob supporting President Donald J. Trump, who himself was cut off from Facebook and Twitter.